 A 50 year old patient presented with frustrations of a loose fitting denture.
 He was socially withdrawn because he was afraid the denture would fall out while talking.
 He could not enjoy his favorite meals.
 Lastly he hated the feeling of the denture covering the roof of his mouth.
 He was young and wanted to enjoy the rest of his life with permanent teeth.

-We placed four implants in his cheekbone that emerged into her mouth to anchor teeth.
+We placed four implants in his cheekbone that emerged into his mouth to anchor teeth.
 We also replaced all his failing lower teeth with dental implants.

 The use of the zygomatic bone for anchorage of long oral implants was developed by Dr. Branemark and co-workers during the 1980s.1 The ideal candidate for this procedure are patients who have not had teeth for many years and wear an upper dentures that does not fit well despite multiple remakes and relines.
 Benefits of the zygomatic implant include: